Endoscopic Depth Estimation Based on Deep Learning: A Survey: Introduction

-The remainder of this paper is structured as follows: Section 2 outlines the challenges in endoscopic depth estimation, covering data, methods, and applications.
-Section 3 introduces the commonly used endoscopic datasets and evaluation metrics.
-Section 4 reviews the methods for endoscopic depth estimation.
-Section 5 presents the clinical applications of endoscopic depth estimation.
-Section 6 presents a comparative analysis of the datasets and methods for endoscopic depth estimation.
-Furthermore, it provides an in-depth discussion of the limitations impeding clinical application.
-Section 7 explores potential future research directions.
-Finally, Section 8 concludes the paper.
+The remainder of this paper is structured as follows: \autoref{sec2} outlines the challenges in endoscopic depth estimation, covering data, methods, and applications; \autoref{sec3} introduces the commonly used endoscopic datasets and evaluation metrics; \autoref{sec4} reviews the methods for endoscopic depth estimation; \autoref{sec5} presents the clinical applications of endoscopic depth estimation; \autoref{sec6} presents a comparative analysis of the datasets and methods for endoscopic depth estimation and provides an comprehensive discussion of the limitations impeding clinical application; \autoref{sec7} explores potential future research directions; and finally, \autoref{sec8} concludes the paper.